tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 #> [1] -0.30369938  0.87898204 -0.45703741 -0.02630095
 ```

-These df-columns are simultaneously esoteric and common place.
+These df-columns are simultaneously esoteric and commonplace.
 On the one hand they are an oddity of data frames that has existed for a long time, but has been used in very few places.
 On the other hand, they are very closely related to merged column headers, which, judging by how often they're found in spreadsheets, are an incredibly popular tool.
 Our hope is that they are mostly kept under the covers in dplyr 1.0.0, but you can still deliberately choose to access them if you're interested.

 ## Non-summaries